Dragoon788/mybots2/README.md

-## Ludobots
+## Opening
-Much of the code utililzed was built off the work of the Ludobots Subreddit.
-Ludobots served as inspiration for concepts and implemenation, and I furthered my understanding by using concepts from the learning guide.
+This project focuses on creating a randomly shaped, and generated robot that evolves for movement along the x-direction.
+Much of the code utililzed was built off the work of the **Ludobots Subreddit**.
+The Subreddit served as inspiration for concepts and implemenation, as I furthered my understanding by using concepts from the learning guide.

-## House
+## Creation of Robots
 For this assignment, I designed a creature that randomly grew in 3D space by creating a function within links.py which would create a list of Links that were built off the of the previous link.
 A random direction would be chosen in the link's constructor and therefore be built in a random direction.